itsdivyanshjha/flask-webhook/README.md

-# Flask Webhook Application: Divyansh Jha
+# Flask Webhook Application: Divyansh's code

 This repository contains a Flask application designed to receive GitHub webhook events and send email notifications using Google SMTP.